GregLevenhagen/ancestry-power-user/README.md

 ## Site walkthrough

-After logging in to http://ancestry.com
+1) After logging in to http://ancestry.com

-Browse through the top menu by clicking on DNA -> Your DNA Results Summary.
+1) Browse through the top menu by clicking on DNA -> Your DNA Results Summary.

-Switch to whatever Test you want, if you have multiple.
+1) Switch to whatever Test you want, if you have multiple.

-Then click on the green View All DNA Matches button on the page.
+1) Then click on the green View All DNA Matches button on the page.

-At the top of the list, click on the Groups button.
+1) At the top of the list, click on the Groups button.
 Remember the exact name of a group you want to add people.
 Create a group, if you don't have any groups yet.

-From you, you can start using the extension.
+1) From there, you can start using the extension.

 ## Example Idea